How To Build A Pedalboard

 Don’t forget a tuner.
 No one ever wants to play with an out of tune guitar.
 I like the BOSS TU-3, it’s solid and well built.

 #3 Find the right signal chain

 This is where the fun begins!
-I’ll get lost in this stage for hours.
-Try everything, keep moving pedals around and try every possible way of hooking the pedals together.
+I get lost in this stage for hours.
+Try every chain you can think of.
+Keep experimenting!

 It could be a good idea to record something simple and easy to remember every time you change the signal path.
 So you can listen back and hear if it’s adding or taking away from your base tone.

 If you’re using a lot of pedals consider grouping a few in a true bypass looper.
 This will make it easier to control and save your tone, while making it easy to troubleshoot if your pedalboard goes down.